 - Magnetic Ride Control: Adjusts shock damping based on road conditions, from optimized comfort to performance driving

-- Launch control: Available in Track mode for manual and automatic transmissions, providing maximum off-the-line acceleration
+- Launch control: Available in Sport and Track modes for manual and automatic transmissions, providing maximum off-the-line acceleration

-- Active handling (StabiliTrak stability control): A “competitive” setting is available in Track mode and is more suited for on-track conditions.
+- Active handling (StabiliTrak stability control): A “competitive” setting is available in Sport and Track modes and is more suited for on-track conditions.
 It can also be disabled, giving the driver complete control

 - Traction control: Weather mode tailors traction control and engine torque for driving in inclement conditions

-- Performance Traction Management: Available in Track mode and offers five settings of torque reduction and brake intervention for track driving.
+- Performance Traction Management: Available in the Sport and Track modes and offers five settings of torque reduction and brake intervention for track driving.

 Three configurable displays, including a pair of eight-inch screens and color head-up display, deliver personalized information and convey the different performance parameters of each drive mode.

-The Corvette Stingray delivers an advanced infotainment system, featuring Chevrolet MyLink and high-definition radio, as well as enhanced OnStar with 3D navigation maps.
-Additional USB ports in the center console, a stand-alone audio input jack and an SD card slot provide seamless connectivity.
+The Corvette Stingray delivers an advanced infotainment system, featuring Chevrolet MyLink and high-definition radio.
+An additional USB port in the center console, a stand-alone audio input jack and an SD card slot provide seamless connectivity.

 An available premium 10-speaker audio system includes a bass box and two subwoofers – and speakers with rare-earth magnets that deliver greater sound quality with reduced weight and size.

 Every line counts on Corvette Stingray’s functionally elegant exterior